Jenkins among 5 ruled out, Crowder questionable for Jets - WHIZ News

 Van Roten has a toe injury, leaving New York without its starting guards.
 Alex Lewis is on the non-football injury list to deal with a personal issue.
 Elflein has filled in the last two games for Lewis, but his availability is also uncertain.

-With Davis and Jackson both out, the Jets have only Marcus Maye and Matthias Farley as healthy safeties on the active roster.
+With Davis and Jackson both out, the Jets had only Marcus Maye and Matthias Farley as healthy safeties on the active roster.

 When asked what the Jets are planning at the position, Gase quipped: “We’re looking for volunteers.”

+The team announced it signed safety J.T.
+Hassell, who had been released from New England’s practice squad on Wednesday.
+It appeared unlikely that Hassell would be able to clear COVID-19 protocols and join the Jets in time to play Sunday.

-Gase added that players have cross-trained positions throughout the season and New York will have some options.
+Gase said players have cross-trained positions throughout the season and New York will have some options.
 Cornerback Elijah Campbell has previous experience playing safety, so he could be an option.
 Saquan Hampton, currently on the practice squad, is another possibility.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL